feaselkl/Getting-Started-With-Apache-Spark/PITCHME.md

 ### MapReduce

-MapReduce is built around two functional programming constructs:
+MapReduce is built around two FP constructs:

 * **Map**: filter and sort data
 * **Reduce**: aggregate data

-Hadoop combines the Map and Reduce operations as part of its MapReduce engine.
-Each Hadoop "query" performs mapping and reduction on specific nodes in sequence.
+MapReduce combines map and reduce calls to transform data into desired outputs.

 The nodes which perform mapping may not be the same nodes which perform reduction, allowing for large-scale performance improvement.